someone2639/Funkin/README.md

 # Friday Night Funkin' in SM64

 It's exactly what it says on the tin.
-Go to [this link](https://github.com/CrashOveride95/ultrasm64) to build the game, and this readme will contain a simple modding guide.
+Clone with `git clone --depth 1 https://github.com/someone2639/Funkin`, go to [this link](https://github.com/CrashOveride95/ultrasm64) to build the game, and this readme will contain a simple modding guide.

 # Modding